“We may not have it all together but together we have it all.” Sr Fran Conway

 Founded by the Sisters of Mercy, the Mary House food pantry was first opened by Sister Frances Conway in 1974.
 It was named in honor of a long time parishioner of St. Patrick’s, Mary McLaughlin.
 Since then, the food pantry has given individuals and families in need access to food and other basic necessities, such as toiletries, socks, and warm clothing.

-The meal kitchen which now runs every Monday, first opened in 1982.
-Prior to this, the meal kitchen was only open on Thanksgiving an Christmas.
+The meal kitchen opened in 1982 and is open every Monday.
+Prior to this, the meal kitchen was only open on Thanksgiving and Christmas.

 Mary House Today

 - In August, 2008 Mary House was awarded the Street Sights Humanitarian Award for the years of dedicated social service.